 Where is the next solar eclipse?

 On August 21, 2017 the next solar eclipse will be visible from the United States.
-The map below shows the path of totality for the upcoming event.
-To see the 2017 total solar eclipse, you'll need to be located somewhere along the blue path that stretches across the U.S.A.
-If you're positioned outside the path of totality, you will be able to see a partial solar eclipse.
+The map below shows the path of totality, the time along the path that totality will occur, and the percentage of partial eclipse that will be visible from other locations in the United States.
+To see the 2017 total solar eclipse, you'll need to be located somewhere along the path of totality.

 Learn more about eclipses and safely observing the Sun with these articles and videos!
 We'll help you discover how much fun it can be to explore our nearest star safely.